brailleapps/braille-utils-cli/README.md

 [![Build Status](https://travis-ci.org/brailleapps/braille-utils-cli.svg?branch=master)](https://travis-ci.org/brailleapps/braille-utils-cli)
 [![Type](https://img.shields.io/badge/type-application-blue.svg)](https://github.com/brailleapps/wiki/wiki/Badges)

+Note: This project has been merged into Dotify (https://github.com/brailleapps/dotify-cli) and will not be updated anymore.
+Please use Dotify in the future.

 # BrailleUtils #
 BrailleUtils provides a command line interface for embossing and converting braille in PEF-format.
 Conversion to and from commonly used "braille" text formats is also supported.